zanix/home-assistant-config/README.md

 ### Lights

 - Front lights on at sunset
-- Front lights 15% at 10:30pm
+- Front lights dim at night
 - Front lights off at sunrise
-- Set brightness on all office lights
 - Turn off all lights when away
 - Turn on some lights when arriving